shrinerb/shrine/README.md

 ## Location

-Before Shrine uploads a file, it generates a random location for it.
-By default the hierarchy is flat – all files are stored in the root directory of the storage.
-The [`pretty_location`][pretty_location plugin] plugin provides a nice default hierarchy, but you can also override `#generate_location` with a custom
+Shrine automatically generated random locations before uploading files.
+By default the hierarchy is flat, meaning all files are stored in the root directory of the storage.
+The [`pretty_location`][pretty_location plugin] plugin provides a good default hierarchy, but you can also override `#generate_location` with a custom implementation:
-implementation:

 ```rb
 class ImageUploader < Shrine